CemTunaboylu/malloc/README.md

 **Note**: Modern kernels rarely shrink the program break — the test suite accounts for this.

-## Interposition Mode (macOS)

-On macOS, the project can be built in interposition mode, where a dylib transparently intercepts calls to:

-- `malloc`
-- `free`
-- `calloc`
-- `realloc`
-- `malloc_size`

-This allows testing application-level behavior by routing all calls to our allocators.

-We use a `DYLD_INSERT_LIBRARIES=...` mechanism and a dedicated interposer defined in `src/interpose.c`.

-Note: Interposed tests are intentionally limited: tests that rely on precise block layout control (fusion, exact counter assertions, etc.) are disabled under interposition because system libraries consistently allocate between test steps.

 ## Testing

 Tests live in `tests/test_malloc.c` and cover: